hndfaw/mastermind/README.md

 # Mastermind

-Mastermind is a web application, you can play it online on the below website, or you can clone it this code down to your computer to use it locally.
-The steps of how to install and run this application locally can be found on this page.
+Mastermind is a web application, you can play it online using below the link, or you can clone the code down to your computer to use it locally.
+You can find the steps on how to install and run this application locally on this page.

 [Mastermind Website!](https://master.d3bmjn4idj74od.amplifyapp.com/)